iHub-PTI/ihub-keycloak/README.md

-# PTI Keycloak
+# iHub Keycloak

-Keycloak is used as SSO system for the PTI Health Ecosystem.
+Keycloak is used as SSO system for the iHub Health Ecosystem.

 This repository contains the modifications on Keycloak.